AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-04-learn-to-code-without-wasting-time-and-money/index.md

 There's a reason why many university courses expose beginners to Java, C++, or, [in the case of MIT](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/), Python: These three languages are very popular and span a number of software development domains, making them practical and useful to know.
 They're also more accessible to beginners because they're general-purpose languages.

-Here's my advice: Don't pick a single language and refuse to part ways with it.
-The most obvious reason for this is because not every language is suitable for every problem.
-But in addition, limiting your worldview to just a single language paradigm can seriously stunt your growth as a developer.
+My advice?
+Don't pick a single language and refuse to part ways with it.
+Not every language is suitable for every problem, and limiting yourself to a single language or paradigm stunts your growth as a developer.

-Instead, I recommend using your favorite language as a way to learn programming fundamentals, algorithms, and data structures, and to gradually step out of your comfort zone.
-All of those things are language agnostic and easily transferable.
-Once you master those skills, you'll find that learning new programming languages will be a matter of getting used to a new syntax (and maybe a new way of thinking, like going from an OOP language to a functional one).
+Instead, use your favorite language as a way to learn programming fundamentals, algorithms, and data structures and to gradually step out of your comfort zone.
+All of those are language-agnostic, transferable skills that make it easier to learn new programming languages, which is typically a matter of getting used to a new syntax (and maybe a new way of thinking, like going from an OOP language to a functional one).

 ## Stop Wasting Money on Courses You'll Never Finish